c3foc/hagrid/README.md

 ### Todo List

+New Features
+* Opening times and other notes on the dashboard
-* add a note to the whole reservation
+* let teams add a note to the whole reservation
-* image/price gallery
 * email notifications und SIP/DECT notifications

+Enhancements
-* Size, Sizegroup and Product reodering and editing outside django admin
+* Size, Sizegroup, Image and Product reodering and editing outside django admin
 * Own Login/Logout/Usermanagement